MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-coexistence.md

 ![Diagram showing an interop Teams-to-Teams conversation](media/teams-upgrade-interop-thread.png)

 Once a conversation thread is created, its type never changes.
 Once created, an interop thread in Teams will always route to the target user’s Skype for Business client.
 A native thread will always route to the target user’s Teams client.
 If a recipient user’s mode changes, existing Teams threads to that user will no longer function and a note will be displayed on that chat with a link to start a new native conversation as shown in the following screenshot.
-For more details, see [Chats and calls from pre-existing threads](coexistence-chat-calls-presence.md#chats-and-calls-from-pre-existing-threads).

 ![Diagram showing a chat with upgraded Skype for Business user](media/teams-upgrade-chat-with-upgraded-sfb-user.png)